 Most executors are not familiar with probate laws, and some are even surprised to learn the decedent’s will named them as the responsible party.
 To complete the probate process and settle an estate, our firm may help executors with the following tasks:

 Estate representatives can easily make mistakes due to inexperience, stress and hasty decisions.
-Gene Robinson Law, PLC provides clients with reliable, detailed guidance.
+Our team at Gene Robinson Law, PLC, provides clients with reliable, detailed guidance.

 Even in seemingly straightforward probate matters, disputes among beneficiaries or between beneficiaries and the executor can arise.
 When these conflicts surface, you can count on our sound counsel and professionalism in negotiations or in court.

 Probate cannot take place without an executor or administrator managing and overseeing the process.
 When a person does not leave behind a will or establish another means of wealth transfer, the most willing and capable relative usually seeks court approval to act as the personal representative of the estate.
 We can help qualified individuals obtain the status of estate executor or administrator.
 At Gene Robinson Law, PLC, our goal is for you to settle your loved one’s estate as efficiently, quickly and easily as possible.